 The Celebration community is served by the modern West Osceola Branch Library.

 Water Tower Shoppes is located at the US-192 entrance to Celebration.
-It is a modern shopping center with restaurants, banks, gas station, beauty shops, physicians, and a very large Publix Supermarket.
+It is a modern shopping center with restaurants, banks, gas station, beauty shops, physicians, other businesses, and a very large Publix Supermarket.

 It even has a large Pep Boy's auto repair and tire center as well as a veterinary hospital.